 - There’s a World War II-era American Girl doll by the name.

 - It’s the first name of Harry Potter matriarch Mrs. Weasley.

 - One of the early American Girl characters is World War II era Molly McIntire.

 - On a fierce note, Molly Millions is an assassin, a mercenary cyborg, in William Gibson’s Neuromancer series.

-There’s an slight Irish note about her, thanks in part to historical use patterns.
-There are also the Molly Maguires, an Irish secret society big in the Pennsylvania coal mining region in the 1870s.
+There’s something slightly Irish about the name.
+Part of that comes down to use, but there’s also the Molly Maguires, an Irish secret society big in the Pennsylvania coal mining region in the 1870s.
 Part-fraternal organization, part-early union, stories about the origin of their name vary.
-In some, Mollie Maguire was a tavern keeper where early organizers met; in other tellings, she’s a widow evicted from her home whose plight inspires the organizers.
+In some cases, the group formed to help a widow by the name, whose plight inspires the organizers.
+In other tellings, she owns the tavern where the group first met.

 It’s another reason this good girl picks up just a little bit of edge.